 The cutterbar is located on the front of the header.
-It supports the knife and guards which are used to cut the crop.
+It supports the knife and guards which is used to cut the crop.

-To prevent bodily injury or death from the unexpected start-up or fall of a raised machine, always stop the engine and remove the key before leaving the operator's seat, and always engage the safety props before going under the machine for any reason.
+To avoid bodily injury or death from the unexpected start-up or fall of a raised machine, always stop engine and remove key before leaving the operator's seat, and always engage safety props before going under the machine for any reason.